The Caring Generation® Advocating for Elderly in Nursing Homes

 12:00 Jim Berklan: Thank you very much, Pamela.
 Glad to be here.

-12:01 Pamela D. Wilson: Medicare’s new patient-driven payment model called PDPM, it appears to be decreasing the time for physical and occupational therapy services in skilled nursing communities.
+12:01 Pamela D. Wilson: Medicare’s new patient-driven payment model, called PDPM, appears to be decreasing the time for physical and occupational therapy services in skilled nursing communities.
 Is my understanding accurate of that?

 12:28 Pamela D. Wilson: And there was an old system, and I laugh at these acronyms.
 But the [chuckle] old system was called RUGs, and now it’s PDPM.
 Is PDPM better for patient care?

-13:30 Jim Berklan: Well, that can be a little bit of a loaded question because again, there’s so many things regulated that nobody’s going to say, “Well, you didn’t fit in the slot, you don’t get taken care of.”
+13:30 Jim Berklan: Well, that can be a little bit of a loaded question because, again, there are so many things regulated that nobody’s going to say, “Well, you didn’t fit in the slot, you don’t get taken care of.”
 But by and large, yes.
 The people that I write for, the professionals out there, as I said, it serves a broader spectrum.
 What it does is it puts the nursing, they say, back in nursing homes.
 Meaning that the nurses feel more involved.
-There’s an integration of everything, whereas it focuses more on clinical areas for the reimbursement.
-It’s a more holistic look, if you will, and that way the provider companies are able to allocate their resources so that as we’ll talk a little bit up coming up, is that you’re going to serve and you’re going to get paid directly for, “Are you doing more swallowing studies?
+There’s an integration of everything, whereas it focuses more on clinical areas for reimbursement.
+It’s a more holistic look, if you will, and that way, the provider companies are able to allocate their resources so that, as we’ll talk a little bit up coming up, is that you’re going to serve and you’re going to get paid directly for, “Are you doing more swallowing studies?
 Are you doing more mood disorders, that type of thing?”
-Whereas before, believe it or not, a lot of this was triggered in on how much physical OT therapy you needed.
+Whereas before, believe it or not, a lot of this was triggered by how much physical OT therapy you needed.

 14:28 Pamela D. Wilson: And so, it sounds like, I call it, this clinical care for non-professionals, it would be like managing a disease, correct?